sourcemeta-research/json-taxonomy/README.markdown

 - **Flat**: A JSON document is in this category if the height of the document multiplied by the non-root level with the largest byte-size when taking textual, numeric and boolean values into account is less than 10.
+If two levels have the byte size, the highest level is taken into account.

 - **Nested**: A JSON document is in this category if it is considered *structural* and its height is greater than or equal to 5, or if the height of the document multiplied by the non-root level with the largest byte-size when taking textual, numeric and boolean values into account is greater than or equal to 10.
+If two levels have the byte size, the highest level is taken into account.

 Usage (JavaScript)
 ------------------